dbca-wa/caddy/README.md

 # Installation

-* Clone the repository.
-* Create a virtualenv and install requirements: `pip install -r requirements.txt`
-* Define environment settings in `.env`.
-* Create a database and run: `python manage.py migrate`
-* Run the management command to harvest data: `python manage.py harvest_cadastre`
+The recommended way to set up this project for development is using [Poetry](https://python-poetry.org/docs/) to install and manage a virtual Python environment.
+With Poetry installed, change into the project directory and run:

+    poetry install

+To run Python commands in the virtualenv, thereafter run them like so:

+    poetry run python manage.py

+Manage new or updating project dependencies with Poetry also, like so:

+    poetry add newpackage==1.0

 # Environment settings

-This project uses **django-confy** to set environment variables (in a `.env` file).
+This project uses environment variables (in a `.env` file) to define application settings.
-The following variables are required for the project to run:
+Required settings are as follows:

     DATABASE_URL="postgres://USER:PASSWORD@HOST:PORT/NAME"
     SECRET_KEY="ThisIsASecretKey"